 That line of thinking entirely misses the point.

-As far as I know, bayonet training has not made a comeback in the US Army.
+As far as I know, bayonet training has not made a comeback in the US Army, at least not in basic training for all soldiers.
+It may still be a part of some infantry courses.

 –George H, lead instructor, Heloderm LLC